stevenrobertson/sd-docs/report/color_and_log_scale.md

 Luckily, we can work within our imposed limitations and there are many imaging techniques that can be applied to attempt to remedy the situation.
 The following techniques described below are not only for aesthetics but also are some of the core techniques for representing HDR images on LDR mediums.
 This coincides with the goal the entire algorithm wishes to achieve and is paramount to fix our LDR dilemma.

+[TODO Is this really necessary?
+Needs to tie into report more]
 ###A RGB Color Model: Hue, Saturation, and Brightness Value (HSV)
 To attempt to mathematically define certain color concepts (e.g. brightness, saturation, vibrancy) a color model for how our colors will be represented spatially is chosen so the relationship between colors can be talked about.